AmandaRP/NeuralCollaborativeFiltering/README.md

 Neural Collaborative Filtering
 ================

-This is an implementation of NCF using [R Keras](https://keras.rstudio.com/index.html).
+This is an implementation of Neural Collaborative Filtering (NCF) using [R Keras](https://keras.rstudio.com/index.html).
 The model (a deep neural network for binary implicit feedback) is described in the following paper and implemented by its authors using Keras (see [this GitHub repo](https://github.com/hexiangnan/neural_collaborative_filtering)).

 > Xiangnan He, Lizi Liao, Hanwang Zhang, Liqiang Nie, Xia Hu and